snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Written code for Rider Registration and have to test, whether the record is going to datbase.
 Moreover, we as a team are working on the functionality part.

 So far worked on workshop on c sharp documentation.

+In this Sprint, participated in creating the presentation for the workshop on the project insights, I have dealt with creating the slides on C-Sharp technology and its scope for the implementation for our web application.